ayplam/ayplam.github.io/_pages/resume.md

     <li>
     <div class="content">
         <h3>Change Healthcare: Data Scientist</h3>
-        <p>Healthcare is complex and people make poor decisions.
+        <p>Healthcare is complex so people make poor decisions.
 Aiming to reduce this with AI to make healthcare faster, better and cheaper</p>
     </div>
     <div class="time">
         <h4>May 2017</h4>